Dynalon/mdwiki/index.md

 MDwiki is a CMS/Wiki __completely built in HTML5/Javacript and runs 100% on the client__.
 No special software installation or server side processing is required.
 Just upload the `mdwiki.html` shipped with MDwiki into the same directory as your markdown files and you are good to go!

+Note: The website you are currently viewed is realized with MDwiki.

 Features
 --------